The browser layer for AI agents — reach anything, keep control.

 Twin Browser vs. the field

-Every page is an honest, side-by-side breakdown — positioning, pricing, and the one place each tool leaves cost on the table.
+Every page is an honest, side-by-side breakdown — positioning, pricing, and where each tool leaves reach, control, or cost on the table.

 Twin Browser vs. Browserbase